Skip to Main Content

 Nahomi Garcia Alarcon, A&E Editor

-Nahomi Garcia is in her fourth year pursuing a B.A. in Business Marketing.
+Nahomi Garcia is a senior pursuing a B.A. in Business Marketing.
 This is her second year working with The Cougar Chronicle as the Arts & Entertainment Editor.
 After graduation, she hopes to pursue a career in the publishing industry or be a copywriter in a marketing firm.
 In her free time, she enjoys reading and reviewing books, watching horror movies, camping with her three dogs, and trying new hobbies like sewing.

 All content by Nahomi Garcia Alarcon